brownjordan317/dont/README.md

 # DON&T — Deconflicted Optimal Navigation & Trajectory-learning

-This repository is now focused on a single MARL path: MAPPO for fixed-wing UAV deconfliction and waypoint following.
+This repository trains and evaluates a shared MAPPO policy for fixed-wing UAV swarm deconfliction, waypoint following, and boundary-aware navigation.

-The training setup is intentionally stationary.
-MAPPO does not use curriculum here; it trains on randomized multi-agent missions sampled from the ranges in `config/tuning_config.yaml`.
+The current setup is intentionally stationary.
+Training does not use curriculum; it samples randomized multi-UAV missions from the ranges in `config/tuning_config.yaml`.

 ## What It Does

-- Trains a shared MAPPO policy with a centralized critic
+- Trains one shared MAPPO actor with a centralized critic
-- Samples 1–5 UAV missions inside randomized square flight boxes
+- Samples randomized 2-5 UAV missions with 6-20 waypoints per UAV during training
+- Uses reference-guided warm-start supervision before PPO updates take over
+- Applies runtime waypoint re-approach assist when a UAV blows a tight pass and starts orbiting
+- Scales episode timeout by both mission size and planned route distance
-- Tests a trained checkpoint on hand-authored missions
+- Tests a trained checkpoint on manual or generated missions
 - Benchmarks a trained checkpoint across randomized evaluation missions
 - Produces optional MP4 rollouts for visual inspection